IBM/Open-Enterprise-SDK-for-Apache-Kafka/scenarios/restartable-consumer/README.md

 ## Features
 ### First Processing :
 1. Reads the checkpoint file for partition numbers.
-Offsets are reset to 0 for convinience.
+Offsets are set to -2 which points to the beginning of partition.
 2. Low level API's are invoked for initialising and consuming from each partition.
 3. Destroy after end of partitions is reached for all partitions.